kenschenke/Pascal65/docs/docs/icode/mne/dir.md

 |2         |Pointer to declaration block (record or array)|
 |2         |Offset - # of bytes from start of record      |

-## Label Operand

-This is a label linking to the declaration block in the data segment.

 ## Declaration Type

 This is a number representing the type of declaration.